DavidMax2006/Hello-Talk/README.md

 ```
 So, it starts...:smile:

+In the terminal that opened `client` , you can **send a message to Server**, and the terminal that opened `server` will receive the message from `client` , and you can reply, too!

 ## The Last Words

 Thanks every coder can spent your time at my little project, so if you want, please **follow me or star or fork this projects**, I'll work harder.:thinking: